When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 - Controller failure is rare on this model nowadays, especially since Bafang upgraded the MOSFETs in the controller.

 - You will need a Bafang lock-ring spanner – these motors do sometimes need to be re-tightened periodically.

-- The speed sensor can be easily knocked out of alignment with the wheel magnet – this will throw up an error code and pedal assist will stop working.
+- The speed sensor can be easily knocked out of alignment with the wheel magnet – this will throw up an error code and the pedal assist will stop working.

 - Increased wear and tear on the bike chain and gear components – this can be mitigated by fitting a Bafang gearshift sensor.

 Riding a Bafang-Powered Electric Bike

-The 250w motor is very quiet and smooth, and you have up to 9 levels of pedal assist to choose from, so you really can fine tune the power output to suit your needs.
-When climbing step hills you will need to make sure you are in a low gear (as you would be in a car or on a motorcycle) this is especially important as trying to climb a hill in a high gear will put the motor under excess load and could overheat, causing controller failure.
+The 250w motor is very quiet and smooth, and you have up to 9 levels of pedal assist to choose from, so you really can fine-tune the power output to suit your needs.
+When climbing steep hills you will need to make sure you are in a low gear (as you would be in a car or on a motorcycle) this is especially important as trying to climb a hill in a high gear will put the motor under excess load and could overheat, causing controller failure.

 The pedal assist is responsive, and works well, although, on some of the older units, there was always a slight over-run noticeable when pedalling stopped.
 This was down to one of the controller programming parameters being set too high.
 I always reprogrammed the unit to stop this issue.

 The main downside, in my opinion is the extra pedalling resistance this motor has when the power is on ‘0’ or the motor is switched off altogether.
-It is not too bad on the flat, but it is really noticeable when going up a slight gradient.
+It is not too bad on the flat, but it is noticeable when going up a slight gradient.
 This is the main reason, I tend to prefer small geared hub motors.